prebhdevsingh/kaf-familycamp/content/faqs.md

       require.
 If your condition is considered contagious e.g. chickenpox - you will be asked to leave the venue.
 More information is available on our terms and conditions page. "
+  - question: Can I be allocated more than one room?
+    answer: Generally the answer is no, as rooms are mainly made up of between 4 to 7 beds and are allocated depending on the make up of your family e.g. if you have 5 members in your family, you will be allocated a room with 5 beds, if rooms with 5 beds are fully allocated, then you will be allocated a room with 6 beds etc.
+  - question: Do you offer single occupancy rooms?
+    answer: No. If this is something you would like, you would need to contact us and get an agreement in place beforehand.
+You will need to also pay for the extra beds in your room as a surcharge e.g. if you would like a single occupancy room, which has 4 beds in it, you will need to pay for the extra 3 beds which are not being used in addition to your own booking.
+There are no one bed bedrooms at the sites we use.
+  - question: What is the make up of bedrooms?
+Are they singles, doubles or king size?
+    answer: Depending on the site  it can vary, but currently, the sites we use are made up of single beds/bunk beds only.
+So for example a bedroom with 4 beds will contain 2 single beds and 1 bunk bed; a bedroom with 5 beds will contain 1 single bed and 2 bunk beds; a bedroom with 6 beds will contain 3 bunk beds; and a bedroom with 7 beds will contain 1 single bed and 3 bunk beds.
 ---